 As well as Cindy in A Very Brady Christmas and Marcia in The Bradys.
 The Brady Girls Get Married was the only project which reunited the entire original cast.

 The Mexican Spanish dub of the TV series suffered one of the biggest casting shifts ever: Only the first three seasons were dubbed in Spanish in the 70s, since the series was canceled possibly due to low ratings in Mexico.
-The last two seasons weren't dubbed until the 2000s (about 26 years after the TV series ended both in the U.S. and when the series was canceled in Mexico) and when they dubbed the last seasons, they have to replace the entire cast, since almost all the original voice cast are retired from voice acting or dead.
+The last two seasons weren't dubbed until the 2000s (about 26 years after the TV series ended both in the U.S. and when the series was canceled in Mexico) and when they dubbed the last seasons, they had to replace the entire cast, since almost all the original voice cast were retired from voice acting or dead.

 Starting with midway through the first episode (due to the real Tiger's death before the essential scenes were taped), and continuing through to his final appearance in late 1970, a number of dogs played "Tiger."
 None of them worked out, and since the focus was more on the human members of the family, Tiger was ultimately retired.